 Where replays aren't captured

-For web apps that use iframes, Session Replay captures interactions differently based on origin and agent configuration:
+For web apps that use iframes, Session Replay captures interactions differently based on origin and web SDK configuration:

-• Inner frames of a different origin are only captured if the Pendo agent is installed in the frame.
+- Inner frames of a different origin are only captured if the Pendo Web SDK is installed in the frame.

-• If multiple Pendo agents with different API keys are running in the same window, the replay is assigned to the application from the top frame, where event capture occurs.
+- If multiple Pendo SDKs with different API keys are running in the same window, the replay is assigned to the application from the top frame, where event capture occurs.

 Content Security Policy (CSP) settings could prevent Session Replay from capturing interactions as expected in your app.
 To determine if you have the correct CSP configuration required for Session Replay, see Content Security Policy (CSP).